 - Jackle from NiGHTS into Dreams....
 His battle music is even titled "The Mantle".
 Of course, he is pretty much all mantle, along with disembodied hands, feet and a horned hat-thing with floating eyes and Cheshire Cat-like grin.

 - Galcian of Skies of Arcadia.

-- Phoenix Wright: Ace Attorney: All the members of Troupe Gramarye.
+- Apollo Justice: Ace Attorney: All the members of Troupe Gramarye.

 - Male Sages in Dragon Quest III have one, which reappears in Dragon Quest IX as the Cape of Good Karma.

 - Before his appearance at Magister's Terrace, Kael'thas Sunstrider had an epic mantled cloak◊.

 - Amon in the Lufia series wears a absurdly massive mantle, usually gold.
 In Lufia: Curse of the Sinistrals his character portrait takes up damn near the entire screen because of it!

 - In Alpha Protocol, the Big Bad of the Taipei mission wears one, until your boss fight with him, at which point The Coat Comes Off.

 - Concept art for City of Villains had Mu Adepts and Guardians enveloped in these.
 Technical limitations mean that ingame, they wear a back-and-front pair of capes.

 - General Baal in Grandia wears one, which hides his Combat Tentacles.